 The 12th International Workshop on Molecular and Physical Gastronomy (11-12 May 2023) : Flavour through cooking

-The next International Workshop on Molecular and Physical Gastronomy will take place in Palaiseau, France, the 11th and 12th May 2023).
-The topic is : Flavour through cooking
+The 12th International Workshop on Molecular and Physical Gastronomy took place in Palaiseau, France, the 11th and 12th May 2023.
+The topic was : Flavour through cooking

 12 th International Workshop on Molecular and Physical Gastronomy (IWMPG 12)